This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-Cerebral palsy is not a degenerative condition, but it can cause secondary conditions, some of which do get worse with time.
-One of these is osteoarthritis, the pain and stiffness in joints that results from wear and tear on the cartilage over time.
-Even children with cerebral palsy may develop osteoarthritis, which can be painful and limiting.
+Cerebral palsy often causes or contributes to secondary conditions.
+One of these is arthritis, the pain and stiffness in joints resulting from wear and tear on the cartilage over time.
+Children with cerebral palsy benefit from preventative strategies, pain management, surgery, and other treatments for arthritis.

 How Does Cerebral Palsy Cause Arthritis?

 Having cerebral palsy is a risk factor for osteoarthritis, but the degree of risk, which joints are affected, and age of onset varies by individual.
 As children with CP age and enter adulthood, the risk of developing arthritis heightens, according to a study published by the U.S. National Institutes of Health.